The Climate Emergency

 Less than a year after a devastating earthquake hit Haiti in 2010, public health officials on the ground noticed a curious phenomenon.
 Scores of people were getting sick with a disease that hadn't been seen in Haiti in over a century: cholera.
 The earthquake itself was catastrophic.

-THIS IS THE WORK WE'RE DOING
+THE WORK WE'RE DOING

 Response, Recovery, and Resiliency in Perú